miraemilia/citybikes/README.md

 - more comprehensive testing
 - better exception handling
 - formatting date in journey list
+- faster import into database (-> use bigger data files)

 ### What next?
 - station search